barry-scott/CLI-tools/README.md

 # CLI-tools

 A collection of command line (CLI) tools

+## colour_text and colour-print

+colour-print is a command that makes print coloured text easy to do on Unix, macOS or Windows.

+The command uses markup using ~colour-name text~.

+    $ colour-print "~info Info:~ this is an ~em informational~ message"
+    $ colour-print "~error Error: This is an error message"

+From python use the ColourText class to implement the same features.

+    from colour_text import ColourText

+    ct = ColourText()
+    print( ct('~red Some red text~ and some ~green Green text~') )

+## colour-filter colour parts of lines

+colour-filter reads lines from its input, colours part of the line and prints the result on its output.

+For example colour the output of a build script.
+Colour Info: in green and all of the line that starts Error: in red.

+   $ ./build.sh 2>&1 | colour-filter '^Info:' green 'Error:.*' red

-## sfind a simpler find
+## smart_find a smarter, simpler, find

-sfind makes it easier to access the advanced features of find and grep.
-See [Source/sfind/sfind.md](Source/sfind/sfind.md) for details.
+smart-find makes it easier to access the advanced features of find and grep.
+See [Source/smart-find/README.md](Source/smart-find/README.md) for details.

 Example find all python files containing `__future__`:

-    $ sfind '*.py' -c __future__
+    $ smart-find '*.py' -c __future__

-## ssh-wait will wait for host to reboot
+## ssh-wait will wait for a host to reboot

 ssh-wait is a command that waits until a server is able to offer ssh access.
-See [Source/ssh-wait/ssh-wait.md](Source/ssh-wait/ssh-wait.md) for details.
+See [Source/ssh_wait/README.md](Source/ssh_wait/README.md) for details.

     $ ssh myserver reboot
     $ ssh-wait myserver && ssh myserver